 One of the most unique gemstones in the world is the famous Alexandrite.
 Named after Tsar Alexander II of Russia, this gemstone is a more recent discovery, having been first mined in the mid 1800's.
 It is a variety of the mineral chrysoberyl.
 Alexandrites are best known for both their intense color and dramatic color changes when viewed under different types of light.
 This is perhaps one of the main reasons Alexandrites have become such a popular stone worldwide despite their broad history compared to other gemstones.
 Other reasons for the Alexandrite's emerging popularity are their remarkable hardness and rarity compared to other gemstones.

 Like nearly all gemstones, the primary characteristic for Alexandrite is color.
-Their main color in sunlight varies in shades of green, with possible undertones of brown or blue.
+An Alexandrite's color in sunlight varies in shades of green, with possible undertones of brown or blue.
 The most sought after Alexandrites have a deep green or blue-green color.
 However, the defining characteristic for Alexandrite is their color change.
 When moved from sunlight or fluorescent light to an incandescent light such as a candle, the mineral absorbs the light differently and the color displays differently.
 This secondary color can range anywhere from a brownish green to a beautiful red with purple undertones.
 This unique color change is due to the presence of irregularities from the trace element chromium.
 It's both the beautiful two colors and dramatic change between the two that makes it so popular around the world - it's almost like getting two gems in one!

 On the Mohs scale of hardness, Alexandrites rank as an 8.5 out of 10, making it one of the most durable gemstones in the world.
 It is this durability that makes Alexandrite such a popular choice not just in necklaces and earrings, but especially engagement rings.
-It's association with luck, fortune, and love have only bolstered Alexandrite's popularity amongst newlyweds.
+Its association with luck, fortune, and love have only bolstered Alexandrite's popularity amongst newlyweds.

-Color and color change are the most important quality factors for an alexandrite and are the primary driver of value.
+Color and color change are the most important quality factors for an alexandrite and are the primary drivers of value.
 General rule is that as color saturation of an alexandrite increases, the value increases.
-The second and equally as important factor is the color change.
+The second and equally important factor is the color change.
 The more dramatic the change is between incandescent and daylight, the more valuable it becomes.

 Below is GemsNY's own color change grading system for alexandrite:

-|Intense||These stones display the finest color change|
+|Intense -||These stones display the finest color change|

-|Strong||High degree of color change.
+|Strong -||High degree of color change.
 Top 25% of all Alexandrites|

-|Medium||Average color change|
+|Medium -||Average color change|

-|Light||Commercial quality color change.
+|Light -||Commercial quality color change.
 Still desirable due to the price point|

 Below are the clarity gradings for alexandrite we utilize and are commonly used by most of our jeweler customers: